daredumidu/ds-blog1/_posts/output.md

 - Implement a firewall to control traffic among networks.
 - Implement IPS / IDS to detect and block malicious traffic at the perimeter.

-3.  **Limit the number of IPs assigned by DHCP or disable the feature entirely.**
+## 3. Limit the number of IPs assigned by DHCP or disable the feature entirely.

 4.  **Encrypt the DNS queries.**